larpchronicles/rules/rules-topics/999_changelog.md

 * Halt is now Stop, incant updated.
 * Mastery abilities removed (Prior ruling, just cleaning)
 * All Fiendish Spells have had their incants updated.
+* Entrap Spirit clarified to not give more than 1 gem per target.

 ### Stamina Skills
 * Weapon Proficiency can no longer be used on Ranged Weapons
+* Clarified Memorization

 ### Agility Skills
 * Warbow Training, incant updated.
 * New Agile Proficiency: usable with Ranged Weapons and for Short Weapons from behind.
+* Clarified Memorization

 ### Production Skills
 * Production Overhaul: Production has had a significant update.